 Community administrators are able to:

 Yes, you can associate a team with up to 5 communities.
 For example, maybe you want your team to be accessible to an instructional coach who works with three teams and also to a district leader who works with twenty teams.

 Survey reports prominently flag problems with student buy-in.
 For example, they show if students are not comfortable being honest or if they do not believe their teacher will use the data to improve their learning experiences.
-If a teacher is struggling to get high student buy-in, we recommend that the team captain, project sponsor, and/or their teammates try some of these strategies:
+If a teacher is struggling to get high student buy-in, we recommend their teammates help them by trying some of these strategies:

 If you have issues accessing Copilot, your district may have a firewall that is blocking access to the site.
 Check with your IT department to see if they can resolve the issue.
 You can test your network access here: perts.net/network-test.